bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 private-address: 10.0.0.0/8<br>
 private-address: fd00::/8<br>
 private-address: fe80::/10</p>

-Save it.
 Next step will be to pull the root.hints file from the domain authority for the first time.
-Execute these two commands:
+Execute these two separate commands:

 <p class="message">curl -so /var/lib/unbound/root.hints https://www.internic.net/domain/named.root</p>

 <p class="message">sudo service unbound restart</p>

-The Unbound resolver is now up and running, and will now be able to listen on localhost 127.0.0.1 port 5678.
+The Unbound resolver is now up and running, and will now listen on localhost 127.0.0.1 port 5678.
 You can change to another IP/port combination in the configuration file.

 To make sure that the root.hints file is kept updated (changes rarely and infrequently so around 6 months is quite safe), we can create a cron job that will take care of that for us.
-Let's create a script that automatizes this process.
-Just paste the content below in a text editor, like nano, and give it the .sh extension:
+Let's use a separate script for customization sake.
+Paste the content below in a text editor, like nano, and give it the .sh extension:

 <p class="message">#!/bin/bash<br>
 <br>